MangoHacks/Mango2019-API/README.md

 The API is built with scalability in mind and is able to be scaled horizontally with ease.

+Shoutout to Google for letting us deploy on Google Cloud Kubernetes Engine, allowing us to build ridiculously resilient software.

+Love you guys!

 ## Running/Testing The Server

 1.  `$ git clone` the repository into your `$GOPATH`.